dnadalini/PULP-TrainLib-Tutorial/Ex02-Fully-Connected-FP16/README.md

 In case the MCU is equipped with SIMD units with Reduced Precision (e.g., vectorized FP16), the data layout can be exploited to speed up the computation.
 In particular, both `load` and `multiply-and-accumulate (mac)` instructions can be used in their vectorized form to reduce the total number of instructions to compute a linear algebra operator, e.g., a Matrix Multiplication.
 This can be performed by `loading two adjacent elements from a single tensor` and by `multiplying couples of elements with a single instruction`.

-`Insert here a picture of a SIMD unit to explain how to efficiently use it.`
+`Insert here a picture of a SIMD unit and comment it.`

 As a starting point, let's consider the Input Gradient step of a Fully-Connected Layer.
 By considering the previously presented expressions, this step can be represented as the `vector-matrix` multiplication of the `Output Gradient (O)` and the `Weights (W)`, to compute the `Input Gradient (I)`.
 In the following figure, the left part presents the naive implementation of said step.
 When looking at the memory, tensors are represented as 1-D arrays, where adjacent elements belong to the same row, while adjacent column elements feature a stride which is equal to the row length of the corresponding matrix.